rocketnia/underreact/README.md

 Now that your expectations are low enough, feel free to take a look at [some Underreact test code in action](http://rocketnia.github.io/underreact/underreact-dynamic-test.html).

+### `behCall()`

+Underreact models first-class behaviors in a different way than Sirea does.
+Invoking a behavior with behCall will not perform implicit synchronization or communication between partitions (if and when Underreact actually has partitions).
+This will be an efficient basis for abstraction, and it's the basis I plan to use when modeling capabilities, including resource spaces.

+Sirea's `beval` is still an important missing ingredient in Underreact, since it can promote data to code.

-### `behRpc()`
+### `behYield()`

-As an experimental way to communicate with outside systems, I model ambient access to a "membrane" that sends out demands to another system.
-This access is in the form of `behRpc`, a kind of yield operator which can pass a signal of serializable data to the environment and get another signal of serializable data in response, very much like a coroutine `yield`.
+As an experimental way to communicate with outside systems, Underreact models ambient access to a "membrane" that sends out demands to another system.
+This access is in the form of `behYield`, an operator which can pass a signal of serializable data to the environment and get another signal of serializable data in response, very much like a coroutine.

 This direction would be expressive, but RDP is meant to be securable using object-capability model techniques, and I suspect this mechanism